NetCoreGenesis/netcoregenesis-documentation/website/docs/Other/Third_Party_Licences.md

 https://github.com/facebook/react/blob/master/LICENSE

-## .Net Core
+## .NET

-.NET Core is a cross-platform .NET framework for building modern cloud-based web applications.
-The various parts of .NET Core are maintained in different GitHub repositories.
+.NET is a cross-platform .NET framework for building modern cloud-based web applications.
+The various parts of .NET are maintained in different GitHub repositories.
 These repositories typically use the **MIT** or **Apache 2.0** licenses.

 https://dotnet.microsoft.com/platform/open-source